sh4wty1/sh4wty1/README.md

 **`Junior Dev · Fullstack`**

-I'm a self-taught developer from São Paulo, currently preparing to start my degree in Computer Science.
-I work mainly with Python and Web Development, and I enjoy building projects that involve automation, data processing and modern web technologies.
+> I'm a self-taught developer from São Paulo, currently preparing to start my degree in Computer Science at UFABC.
+I work mainly with Web Development, including Frontend and Backend, and I enjoy building projects that > involve modern web technologies.
 I learn quickly and like to understand how things work behind the scenes.

 **`Native Portuguese | Advanced English`**